RubySteps/mob_rotation/woot_camp_todo.md

 * some emails nil, some blank?

 * what should rotate do if next user has no email?
-* encapsulate the mobster class
+* encapsulate the mobster class DONE

 BUGS